lionel-panhaleux/ror/README.md

 #### 1.05.22 GRACCHI & LICINII BROTHERS
 No Senators with the same ID# can be in play at the same time, except for the Gracchi brothers (Statesmen 25A and 25B) and the Licinii (Statesmen 29A and 29B) in the later scenarios.
 Should the 25 or 29 Mortality Chit be drawn when both its respective Statesmen are in play, the Senator affected is determined by a random 2d6.

 If two Statesmen brothers with the same number are in play and the Family card then appears in the Forum, the Family card is placed under the “A” Statesman of the pair.
 A player may not play one of these Statesmen if the Family card is in play with a different Faction, unless the other Statesman of the pair is already in play.
-If one of the pair dies, and the Family card is with the other, the Family card is moved to the surviving Statesman, even if the dead Statesman was the Faction Leader.
+If one of the pair dies, and the Family card is with the other, the Family card is moved to the surviving Statesman.
 #### 1.09.15 TRIBUNES
 Tribune cards may be played during the Senate Phase to veto or initiate proposals, including nominations.
 Once used, Tribunes are discarded.
 If two or more players play a Tribune at the same time, those players dice off to determine who gets precedence with the loser(s) taking their Tribune(s) back to their hand(s).
 ##### 1.09.151 PROPOSAL USING A TRIBUNE